JThor1990/MkatConditionDemography/README.md

 - Projected future temperature trends and their implications for meerkat populations up to the mid and end of the century.

 The R code is placed within 6 scripts, each of which carries out a specific analysis or model contained within the paper:

 (1) Part1_RainfallNDVI_Climwin.R

 (2) Part2_ForagingPerformance.R

 (3) Part3_DWGandOML.R

 (4) Part4_DistributedLagModels.R

 (5) Part5_VitalRates.R

 (6) Part6_FutureWarmingKalahari.R

-The scripts were produced by Dr Jack Thorley and Dr Christopher Duncan).
+The scripts were produced by Dr Jack Thorley and Dr Christopher Duncan.
 All data sets are provided in the repository.